google/gvisor/content/docs/architecture_guide/security.md

 how gVisor achieves this goal, it is first necessary to understand the basic threat model.

-## Threats: the Anatomy of an Exploit
+## Threats: The Anatomy of an Exploit

 An exploit takes advantage of a software or hardware bug in order to escalate privileges, gain access to privileged data, or disrupt services.
 All of the